Restorative Tooth Reshaping in North Royalton OH

 Tooth reshaping may not be an option you want to pursue if it results in a bite imbalance.
 Your dentist can help you determine if this is the case.
-If it is, there are other effective cosmetic dental procedures that you can pursue instead.
+If it is, there are other effective cosmetic dentistry procedures that you can pursue instead.

 What to Expect

-First, your North Royalton dentist will examine your teeth to determine how tooth contouring will enhance your smile and correct any dental flaws or bite issues.
+First, your dentist will examine your teeth to determine how tooth contouring will enhance your smile and correct any dental flaws or bite issues.
 This initial consultation will not only determine how reshaping will enhance your smile, but contribute to your overall dental health.

 Most often, Restorative Tooth Reshaping only involves shaving off a miniscule amount of tooth enamel.
 Sometimes, it may be necessary to reshape the root surface in order to shield you from gum disease.
 If root shaping is required, an x-ray might be needed to protect the inner tissues or pulp.